Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Experiments

 \subsection{Runtimes}

-We compare the runtimes of the tested algorithms in Figures~\ref{fig:delivery-runtime}--\ref{fig:water-runtime}.
-Noteworthy, the QRM runtimes scale exponentially with the task size in tabular domains due to the increasing size of the $Q$-tables.
-However, in continuous domains, the QRM runtimes do not change significantly with the task size because the neural-network size does not depend on the task size.
-The plots demonstrate that the runtime scales linearly with the number of RM states in CoRM because the number of simulated experiences grows linearly with the number of subtasks.
-In contrast, we observe an exponential blowup in CRM runtimes, where the number of simulated experiences is proportional to the number of RM states.
-Notably, the exponential blowup in the number of Boolean RM states lets the runtime of B-CRM scale exponentially in the task size, often leading to hitting the time limit.
-While the CRM-based methods are therefore unusable for large tasks, CoRM is able to handle them efficiently.
+We compare the runtimes of the tested algorithms against task size in Figures~\ref{fig:delivery-runtime},~\ref{fig:office-runtime},~\ref{fig:water-runtime}, and~\ref{fig:half-cheetah-runtime}.
+In tabular domains, QRM runtimes scale exponentially due to increasing $Q$-table sizes.
+In continuous domains, however, QRM runtimes do not change much because the neural network sizes are independent of the task size.
+The plots show that QCoRM runtimes scale linearly because the number of low-level simulated experiences grows linearly with the number of subtasks.
+In contrast, both HRM and CRM runtimes exhibit exponential growth because the number of simulated experiences is proportional to the number of RM states.
+Notably, the exponential blowup in the number of Boolean RM states causes B-CRM and B-HRM to exceed time limits in large tasks.
+While the CRM- and HRM-based methods are therefore unsuitable for large tasks, QCoRM handles them efficiently.